alumni_lookup

 Belonging

-At its core, Alumni Champions is about giving every Bruin a seat at the table.
+At its core, the Alumni Network is about giving every Bruin a seat at the table.

-Use when: Welcoming new Champions, describing the community, empty states
+Use when: Welcoming new alumni, describing the community, empty states

 Action